-Within Kantian, utilitarian, and contractarian-inspired approaches to ethics we expect appeals to general rules for human beings as such, abstracted from any particulars, exhortations to do only what is universalizable, or for the greatest benefit of the greatest number, or what we would choose to do if behind a veil of ignorance.
+Within Kantian, utilitarian, and contractarian inspired approaches to ethics we expect appeals to general rules for human beings as such, abstracted from any particulars, exhortations to do only what is universalizable, or for the greatest benefit of the greatest number, or what we would choose to do if behind a veil of ignorance.
 These appeals are often appeals to benevolence.
-Such appeals to benevolence are also commonplace among some varieties of NeoAristotelians, such as with Rosalind Hursthouse, who when describing her approach to virtue ethics as a faithful expansion to Aristotle's gives an example of one point of such expansion in stating that, 'Charity or benevolence ... is not an Aristotelian virtue, but all virtue ethicists assume it is on the list now'.
-40 One wonders, naturally, whether all virtue ethicists count benevolence, which she treats as synonymous with charity, as a virtue, but we ought also to wonder what exactly Hursthouse takes this supposed virtue to be.
-It is clear from her examples, as it is from the examples provided by others working in a similar vein,41 that charity or benevolence as it has come to be regarded is not only not held by Aristotle to be a virtue, but that an Aristotelian of the Thomistic sort would find the contemporary notion incoherent.
-42 The notion as found in Hursthouse or Slote is not grounded on love of God, or a God who is love, or even on the perception of individuals as the objects of one's good will and desire for unity.
-It is rather connected in an intimate manner to the emergence of the distinction between altruism and selfishness that MacIntyre notes as one of the features of Morality.43 Benevolence as it is treated in the literature of contemporary virtue ethics is a habit or even mere sentiment that wishes good to others, 44 sometimes
+Such appeals to benevolence are also commonplace among some varieties of Neo-Aristotelians, such as with Rosalind Hursthouse, who when describing her approach to virtue ethics as a faithful expansion to Aristotele's gives an example of one point of such ensures that an agent will be confronted with a forced choice between forbidden acts only through previous wrongdoing of his own, to accept her point.
+I do not believe either'.
+(143).

+39 Before Virtue: Assessing Contemporary Virtue Ethics, 75-80 expansion in stating that, 'Charity or benevolence, . . ., is not an Aristotelian virtue, but all virtue ethicists assume it is on the list now'.40 One wonders, naturally, whether all virtue ethicists count benevolence, which she treats as synonymous with charity, as a virtue, but we ought also to wonder what exactly Hursthouse takes this supposed virtue to be.
+It is clear from her examples, as it is from the examples provided by others working in a similar vein,41 that charity or benevolence as it has come to be regarded is not only not held by Aristotle to be a virtue, but that an Aristotelian of the Thomistic sort would find the contemporary notion incoherent.42 The notion as found in Hursthouse or Slote is not grounded on love of God, or a God who is love, or even on the perception of individuals as the objects of one's good will and desire for unity.
+It is rather connected in an intimate manner to the emergence of the distinction between altruism and selfishness that MacIntyre notes as one of the features of Morality.43 Benevolence as it is treated in the literature of contemporary virtue ethics is a habit or even mere sentiment that wishes good to others,44 sometimes without regard to self and other times along the lines of a rule consequentialism.45